ccrma/chuck-website/smuck/doc/walkthru.md

 <br>

-You can even enable looping and change playback rate!
+You can also enable looping and change playback rate:
 ```
 true => player.loop;
 1.5 => player.rate;